MaterializeInc/materialize/doc/user/content/sql/comment-on.md

 comment associated with it, so successive calls of `COMMENT ON` to a single object will overwrite the previous comment.

-To read the comments on an object you need to query the [mz_internal.mz_comments](/sql/system-catalog/mz_internal/#mz_comments) catalog table.
+To read the comment on an object you need to query the [mz_internal.mz_comments](/sql/system-catalog/mz_internal/#mz_comments) catalog table.

 ## Privileges

 To comment on an object, the current role must be the owner of that object.
-Roles themselves do not have owners, so to comment on a Role you must have the `CREATEROLE` privilege.
+Roles themselves do not have owners, so to comment on a role object you must have the `CREATEROLE` privilege.
 For more information on ownership and privileges, see [Role-based access control](/manage/access-control/rbac).

 ## Examples